matthijscox/Blog/pages/2022-07-30-embedding.md

 Steps:
 * Clone the repository in a folder.
 You know: `git clone https://github.com/simonbyrne/libcg.git`.
-* Run the Makefile
+* Run the Makefile.
+Uh oh...

 OK, running Makefile on Windows isn't trivial either.
 [StackOverflow provides some answers](https://stackoverflow.com/questions/2532234/how-to-run-a-makefile-in-windows).
-My c/c++ mingw installation comes with mingw32-make, but that doesn't work with this Makefile, see this [issue](https://github.com/simonbyrne/libcg/issues/21).
-Advise is to install Cygwin with make.
+My c/c++ mingw installation comes with `mingw32-make`, but that doesn't work with this Makefile, see this [issue](https://github.com/simonbyrne/libcg/issues/21).
+Advise is to install Cygwin with make, because they use a lot of shell scripting which doesn't work on Windows.

+OK, so this example is not so simple on Windows.
+In the end I decided to write my own Windows Makefile for my own c++ code and compile it with `mingw32-make`.

 ### Interlude: Makefiles?